devlocalhost/random-pw-generator/README.md

 * cd to the folder
 * python3 main.py
 # NOTE
-Make sure your python version is 3.8.0!!
-This script will NOT work on older version!
+Make sure your python version is 3.6+!
+This script might NOT work on older version!